 11. Explore the Hongs of Phang Nga

 I’ve been on all kinds of Phang Nga trips, and Hong by Starlight is always magical.
 I went 4-5 times and will not hesitate to go again.
 It’s a relaxing day on the quiet sea of Phang Nga before boarding the canoe; no paddling is required as the guide does it all.
 A word of warning, though, pick the right tour operator who cares and has respect for Nature, such as John Gray.
 This is the least we can do.
 Read more

 12. Go to Similan Islands (or any island!)

 If I had enough money, a yacht would be the only means to travel to Similan.
 It’s far, and it’s a bumpy ride on a speedboat, and on crowded days, your speedboat mates might decide to take all the space for just themselves.
 Because it’s far, normal large ships take ages.
 Not fun!!
 But all those hassles are worth it.
 The islands are beautiful, even if it means that you have to lie down on the beach for a long while to recover from that bumpy ride and smelly neighbours, it’s still worth it.
 I’ll do it again.

 13. Visit Wat Chalong and Big Buddha

 Last but not least, visit Wat Chalong, which is the most famous temple in Phuket.
-Pay respect to the Buddha images, pray for the better world, make merits and feel good about it.
-Not far from Wat Chalong, the immense white marble Phuket Big Buddha on top of a hill is also worth climbing to.
+Pay respect to the Buddha images, pray for a better world, make merits and feel good about it.
+Not far from Wat Chalong, the immense white marble Phuket Big Buddha on top of a hill is also worth climbing.
 Read more